← Back to settlement blog

 Settlement FAQs

-What is the Lynn Scott LLC, et al. v.
-Grubhub Inc. class action about?
+What is the deadline for Lynn Scott LLC, et al. v.
+Grubhub Inc.?

 Official Filing Links